-The House of Representatives shall chuse their Speaker and other Officers....Article I, Section 2, Clause 5
+The House of Representatives shall chuse their Speaker and other Officers....

 At the Constitutional Convention, however, the Framers drew not only on their own history but more directly on the model of the Massachusetts Constitution of 1780, which provided that “the House of Representatives . . . shall choose their own Speaker, appoint their own officers, and settle the rules and order of proceeding in their own House.”
-The language in the Massachusetts Constitution emphasizing “their own” was to declare the legislature free from the kind of gubernatorial control under which state legislatures had labored during the colonial period.
-The more succinct language of Article I, Section 2, Clause 5, of the Constitution carried the same meaning and clearly established the House’s power to choose its leadership free from the executive and Senate power.
+The language in the Massachusetts Constitution emphasizing “their own” was to declare the legislature free from the kind of gubernatorial control under which colonial assemblies had struggled.
+The more succinct language of Article I, Section 2, Clause 5 of the Constitution carried the same meaning and clearly established the House’s power to choose its leadership free from the executive and Senate power.
 The Speaker was now an internal House of Representatives officer, relieved of the burden of pleasing the Crown (or Executive) as a prerequisite for assuming the Speakership.

 The House of Representatives elects its Speaker as the first order of business at the start of each two-year term or when a Speaker dies or resigns during the legislative term.
 The practice is customary, for it occurs before the House formally adopts its rules of procedure for the legislative term.
 Until 1839, the House elected the Speaker by ballot, but since that time the election has been by roll call.
 The party caucuses, however, predetermine the result by meeting and selecting the candidates to be voted upon.
 The successful candidate must obtain a majority of the votes cast.
 Only when party discipline breaks down, or a third party has sufficient strength, is there the possibility for multiple ballots.
 In 1923, for example, when the Progressive Party held a number of seats, the House took nine ballots before electing Frederick Gillett, a Republican.

 Unlike British practice and unlike the President Pro Tempore of the Senate, the Speaker of the House is the primary legislative leader of the body.
 As the leader of the majority party, the Speaker declares and defends the legislative agenda of the majority party.
 However, the Speaker traditionally refrains from debating or voting in most circumstances and does not sit on any standing committees in the House.

-The House also elects other officers such as the Clerk, Sergeant-at-Arms, Chief Administrative Officer, and Chaplain, whereas the Speaker appoints the Historian of the House, the General Counsel, and the Inspector General.
+The House also elects its other officers such as the Clerk, Sergeant-at-Arms, Chief Administrative Officer, and Chaplain, whereas the Speaker appoints the Historian of the House, the General Counsel, and the Inspector General.